raible-lab/neuromast3d/README.md

 associated with this project.
 It will not be necessary once I configure this project to be an installable package.
-6. To run multiple steps as a workflow, set the `state` of those steps to "True" within the config file, and then run the command `python neuromast3d/run_neuromast3d.py config.yml`.
+6. To run multiple steps as a workflow, set the `state` of those steps to "True" within the config file, and then run the command `python -m neuromast3d.run_neuromast3d.py neuromast3d/config.yaml`.
-(Note: you must be within the `neuromast3d` directory to run this as written.)
+(Note: you must be within the root `neuromast3d` directory to run this as written.)
 You can optionally run single steps from the command line.

 ## Option 2: Using pip install (more general option, but less tested)